 These fragrant, crunchy, and delicious Thai lettuce wraps come with all your fave Thai flavors and a hearty vegan beef filling.
 They’re also super pretty!
 This one is made all in one cast iron skillet in keeping with the easy vegan sheet pan meal ideas.
 It could be done on a sheet pan, but I thought this skillet was sexier.

 You know I’m a big fan of meatless ground round.
 I like the ones from Gardein (gluten-free) or Yves, and lettuce wraps are a great vehicle to eat it.
 I made a yummy fish-style sauce using kombu seaweed for this recipe.
 If you can’t find kombu or don’t want to use it, I guess that’s fine.
 But it’s a natural MSG and I use it in the best vegan ramen recipe from the hot for food cookbook, so there’s plenty of use for it!
 But you can leave it out and skip that step.
-Just replace that liquid with a half cup of mushroom broth for the final sauce, and add some vegan oyster sauce, vegan fish sauce, or hoisin to the rest of the sauce ingredients.
+If you do, remember to replace that liquid with a half cup of mushroom broth for the final sauce, and add some vegan oyster sauce, vegan fish sauce, or hoisin to the rest of the sauce ingredients.

 vegan thai lettuce wraps